HomeStock MarketHow to analyze the fundamentals of the company?

 Dividend Yield

-Many investor invest in stock by considering dividend payout by company.
-Dividend yield will tell you that how company has paid to shareholder in terms of dividends.
+Many investors invest in stock by considering the dividend payout by the company.
+The dividend yield will tell you how the company has paid to shareholders in terms of dividends.

-One can refer to dividend history to know more about dividend payout given by company.
+One can refer to dividend history to know more about the dividend payout given by the company.

 Dividend Yield = Annual dividend per share / Stock’s price per share